RaduTerec/Weather/README.md

 There should be an endpoint to see if the app is healthy.

-The login should be rate limited to 10 requests per minute.
+The login should be rate limited at 10 requests per minute and the register at 1 request per hour.

 ## Context model